sonjapeterson/rowling/README.md

 # Rowling

-A Ruby wrapper for the USA Today Bestsellers API
+A Ruby wrapper for the [USA Today Bestsellers API](http://developer.usatoday.com/docs/read/bestselling_books).

 # Usage

-Set up a client:
+First, you'll need an API key, which you can get [here](http://developer.usatoday.com/member/register).
+Then, you can set up a client:

 ```ruby
 client = Rowling::Client.new(api_key: YOUR_KEY)